4383/governance/goals/proposed/remove-eventlet.rst

    Eventlet usage, and, hence, avoid wasting time by fixing something that will be removed soon.

+Now that we are able to construct a single house, lets see how to design different districts which would reprensent at the end an entire city.
+Again we are close in meanning of something like a Gantt's diagram.

 .. the-global-strategy::

 The global Strategy
 ===================

+This global strategy, the global schedule, is composed of 3 global milestones.
+A short term milestone, a medium term milestone, and long term milestone.
+Each milestone is ordered in terms of priority and of dependency.

 .. short-terms-solution::

 Short terms solutions (done)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+*The short term milestone is where we were 6 months ago.
+Even if this
+milestone is now done, we prefered to keep this milestone under this document
+to provide a full and unified context.*

 As Python 3.12 will be a supported runtime in the next coming
 OpenStack series, the support issue should be quickly fixed.